Skip to content Skip to footer

 Maximum Degree Program Duration

-The maximum time to complete any degree program is one and a half times the program length unless exceptional circumstances such as illness exist.
-The normal length of each academic program is indicated in the curriculum description for the academic programs in this catalog.
+The maximum time to complete any degree program is one and a half times the program length unless exceptional circumstances exist.
+The normal length of each academic program is indicated in the curriculum description for the academic programs in the catalog.

 Grade Reports